SeasoulChris/apollo/apps/uploader/scale-uploader/perception_labeling_requirements.md

 6. Send over the frames for labeling.

 7. The above extraction and serialization must be reliable and efficient.
-Targeting throughput is <font color=#0000ff>*10K frames*</font> per day.
+Targeting throughput is **10K frames** per day.

 ### Special Requirements for Scale
 1. Provide GPSLocation information, including the heading and position, for vehicle itself and devices, including Lidar, Camera, Radar, and Pose.